SurfaceOceanCarbonAtlas/Dashboard/UploadDashboard/src/main/webapp/WEB-INF/lib/README.txt

 were obtained from https://xmlgraphics.apache.org/fop/download.html The jar file bagit-5.1.1.jar was obtained from https://github.com/LibraryOfCongress/bagit-java/releases

-The jar file sanitychecker.jar is created from the Java classes under SanityChecker/src in this project and added to this location.
-The jar file omemetadata.jar is created from the Java classes under OmeMetadata/src in this project and added to this location.
 The jar file gwt-servlet.jar is obtained from the GWT SDK package used to build this GWT code.
 The GWT SDK packages can be found at http://www.gwtproject.org